rmrector/script.artwork.beef/README.md

 one `fanart1`, one `fanart2`, and so on.

-It will also pull in artwork files that match Artwork Downloader file names, in cases where they are different than the art types used in Kodi, for instance `character.png` is added as `characterart` and extrafanart are added as `fanart#`.
-Ditto MSAA, but only for the default filenames (`logo.png` to `clearlogo`, `folder.jpg` to `thumb`).
+It will also pull in artwork files that match Artwork Downloader file names, in cases where they are different than the art types used in Kodi; for instance, `character.png` is added as `characterart` and extrafanart are added as `fanart#`.
+Ditto MSAA, but only for its default filenames (`logo.png` to `clearlogo`, `folder.jpg` to `thumb`).

 If you are using NFO and/or image files, use a [separate directory] for each movie.